andres-erbsen/ceps/text/008-typed-ltac.md

 a type-inferencer in it.
 Similarly, it should be possible to implement the guardedness condition checker in Ltac2.
 Maybe the best way of achieving this is to expose a syntax tree?

+It would be nice to get an object representing the current state of the goal, manipulate it any way, and then `transparent_assert` the modified goal.